davidrudlstorfer/pyskel/README.md

 For a quick and easy start an Anaconda/Miniconda environment is highly recommended.
 Other ways to install PySkel are possible but here the installation procedure is explained based on a conda install.
 After installing Anaconda/Miniconda execute the following steps:

-- Create a new Anaconda environment using Python 3.12:
+- Create a new Anaconda environment based on the [`environment.yml`](./environment.yml) file:
 ```
-conda create -n pyskel python=3.12
+conda env create -f environment.yml
 ```

 - Activate your newly created environment: